Table of Contents

 Variety of Finishes

-The DR-100 is available in a range of finishes – Natural, Ebony, and Vintage sunburst.
+The DR-100 is available in various finishes – Natural, Ebony, and Vintage sunburst.

 Pros and Cons of the Epiphone Songmaker DR-100: